The Best Dog Food Meal Delivery Service

 As we thawed, scooped, and squeezed meal pack after meal pack, we paid attention to a few key things:

 - Packaging: We were looking for neat, secure packaging that was easy to break down.
-We didn’t encounter too many problems here — most were insulated with styrofoam and dry ice to keep the food chilled upon arrival.
+We didn’t encounter too many problems here — most were insulated with plastic foam and dry ice to keep the food chilled upon arrival.

 - Instructions: The convenience factor for meal delivery services is null if you have to break out a kitchen scale and measuring spoons multiple times a day.
 Meals that included straightforward instructions — “serve one packet daily,” for example — won us over.
 Those with vague or completely lacking instructions were docked points.